PassionDigitalWeb/STAT-backup/README.md

 ## How it works

-The `syncSite()` function is a key part of the Node.js application that synchronizes data between two web
-services: [STAT](https://getstat.com) and [Cloud SQL](https://cloud.google.com/sql).
+The `syncSite()` function is a key part of the Node.js application that will backup data from [STAT](https://getstat.com) to [Cloud SQL](https://cloud.google.com/sql).
 Once this function is called, the script fetches the list of websites from STAT.
 However, only those websites that are currently being tracked are considered valid.
 This is determined by the `getAllSitesSTAT()` function.